JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 d, stats = cg(H(xk), -g(xk))
 ```

-The Hessian matrix can be replaced by a linear operator that only computes Hessian-vector products.
+The explicit Hessian can be replaced by a linear operator that only computes Hessian-vector products:

 ```@example hessian_operator
 using ForwardDiff, LinearOperators, Krylov